amekusa/shlib/README.md

 Utility library for shell scripts

 	!IMPORTANT:
- 	This project has been reblanded as U.SH (https://github.com/amekusa/u.sh.git)
+ 	This project has been rebranded as U.SH (https://github.com/amekusa/u.sh.git)

 ## INSTALLATION
 Install as a git submodule: